Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Introduction

 Our main contributions are the following: \begin{enumerate} \item We present the first dataset of its kind, containing 1302~SISR artifact examples with crowdsourced prominence annotations; it features diverse distortions from 11~SISR methods.
 To adapt for visual inspection the tight masks that artifact-detection methods produce, we propose a simple mask-postprocessing algorithm.
 We additionally collected prominence annotations for the 593~artifact examples in the DeSRA dataset~\citep{xie2023desra}.

-\item We propose a perceptual-prominence-modeling method that detects and quantifies artifacts in SR images and that outperforms existing approaches, judging by thorough objective and subjective evaluation.
+\item We propose a perceptual-prominence modeling method that detects and quantifies artifacts in SR images and that outperforms existing approaches, judging by thorough objective and subjective evaluation.
 We show that our method, relative to prior art, is more applicable to fine-tuning of SR models for artifact reduction.
 Furthermore, we demonstrate that real-time SR can be a useful pseudo-GT for full-reference metrics.

-\item Using our proposed artifact-detection method and existing alternatives, along with our crowdsourced prominence annotation methodology, we analyzed 11~SR methods for their propensity to generate artifacts.
-We show that even the newest high-quality methods such as SUPIR~\citep{yu2024scaling} are highly susceptible to this problem. \end{enumerate} We published our code and datasets with prominence annotations at \href{https://tinyurl.com/2u9zxtyh}{\nolinkurl{tinyurl.com/2u9zxtyh}}.
+\item Using our artifact-detection method and existing alternatives, along with our prominence annotation methodology, we analyzed 11~SR methods for their propensity to generate artifacts.
+We show that even the newest high-quality methods such as SUPIR~\citep{yu2024scaling} are very susceptible to this problem. \end{enumerate}